-Pinewood Studios is built around Heatherden Hall, a Victorian Mansion built in a Georgian Style dating back to the early part of the nineteenth century.
-Overlooking the luscious formal gardens, the exterior of the old house is effortlessly breath taking.
+Pinewood Studios is built around Heatherden Hall, Buckinghamshire a Victorian Grade II-Listed Mansion built in a Georgian Style.
+It dates back to the early part of the nineteenth century and among its uses today is as a Wedding Venue.
+Overlooking the luscious formal gardens, the exterior of the old house is effortlessly breathtaking.

 Once inside, the oak-panelled ballroom still boasts its original oak sprung dance floor.
 Impressive features also include a raised stage area, crystal chandeliers, open fireplace and French windows leading out onto the terrace and gardens; perfect for all occasions.